public class BigdataFileSystem extends AbstractResource<IDatabase<BigdataFileSystem>> implements IContentRepository, IRowStoreConstants

 registered with the full text indexing service.
 (Alternatively, they can

-be configured with the BigdataFileSystem
+be configured with the BigdataFileSystem and applied locally as

 the blocks of the file are written into the repository.
 That's certainly